HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-ObservationScreeningResponse-intro.md

 Rather than offer separate SDOHCC Observation Screening Response profiles for each SDOH category (domain) covered in this IG (e.g., food insecurity, transportation insecurity, etc.), this profile supports any SDOH category.
 The minimum required value set bindings for elements are specified in the profile.
 Additionally, the Table below provides Gravity-vetted, preferred value sets for this profile.
 Where a preferred value set contains a code to describe a needed concept, servers SHOULD use that code.

-#### General guidance for preferred value sets for SDOHCC Observation Screening Response
+#### General Guidance For Preferred Value Sets For SDOHCC Observation Screening Response

 Codes in the preferred value sets are from LOINC-encoded assessment instruments that have been vetted as face-valid by the Gravity Project.
 The [Social Determinants of Health Screening Assessments](broken.html) Value Set, hosted in the NIH Value Set Authority Center ([VSAC]), contains all assessment instruments from which Gravity has chosen questions.
 For each Gravity-vetted assessment instrument, the questions are also vetted and only those that also meet Gravity criteria are included in the preferred value sets.

 For the Observation.category slice with binding to [SDOHCC ValueSet SDOH Category], the category-specific code selected (first column Table below) determines the preferred, category-specific value sets for Observation.code and Observation.value which are hosted in VSAC.

-#### Guidance for preferred value sets for Observation.code
+#### Guidance For Preferred Value Sets For Observation.code

 In the Value Set names below,  \<Category-specific\> is a placeholder for a specific SDOH category (e.g., Food Insecurity).